syncfusion-content/asp.netmvc-docs/aspnetmvc/NavigationDrawer/Getting-Started.md

-You can load the desired content for the navigation items by updating the content through MouseDown handler of listview.
+You can load the desired content for the navigation items by updating the content through MouseDown handler of ListView.
 You can define the handler and pass the method name with MouseDown attribute through listViewSettings.
 Also to know which item’s content is being loaded in the page, make the list selection to persist in the drawer by setting persistSelection as true.
 Refer to the following code example.